Christmas tree (drag racing): Green (go) and red (foul) lights

+However, if a driver leaves before the tree is activated (when the first yellow light is on), then that car is disqualified regardless of the actions of the other driver since it is the worse foul, meaning any red light or boundary line infraction by the opposing car is ignored.
+If both drivers leave before the tree is activated (two red lights showing), the steward at the start line and video evidence will be used to determine a winner.
+If it cannot be determined who left first, both cars are disqualified.
+If evidence shows one car caused the other to leave before the tree is activated, the first car is disqualified automatically, and all boundary line violations are ignored since the race did not legally begin and the first offender causes the second driver to be credited with an automatic competition single.

+If a driver commits a foul start, the opponent does not have to complete the run, the driver simply has to make a legal pass to win.
+This includes shutting the engine off and not finishing the run.

 Origination

-There continues to be controversy, even today, as to who was actual inventor of the Christmas Tree.
-According to an article published in the September 13, 2013 issue of National Dragster, official magazine of the National Hot Rod Association (NHRA), it mentions in an old newspaper article from LaVerne, California, that Chrondek Corporation founder Oilver Riley was approached in 1962 by NHRA National Field Director Ed Eaton with an idea of a step-light countdown system.
+There continues to be controversy, even today, as to who the actual inventor of the Christmas Tree was.
+According to an article published in the September 13, 2013 issue of National Dragster, official magazine of the National Hot Rod Association (NHRA), it mentions in an old newspaper article from LaVerne, California, that Chrondek Corporation founder Oliver Riley was approached in 1962 by NHRA National Field Director Ed Eaton with an idea of a step-light countdown system.
 Research on a portable timing system was already in the works before this proposal.
 Due to the development of bracket racing in order to fill vehicle classes, where a slower car leaves ahead of the faster car during a pass, the slower car would begin further down the track from the other depending on elapsed time.
 The flagman (or starter) would stand a few feet ahead of the slower car, which caused a serious safety issue.
-Also, starting times by the flagman were not uniformally accurate.
+Also, starting times by the flagman were not uniformly accurate.
 This new timing system would, hopefully, correct these problems.
 Dragtronics owner and NHRA Division 1 Director Lew Bond also helped with the development of the Christmas Tree, which was debuted by Chrondek at the 1963 U.S. Nationals in Indianapolis, Indiana.

 Another claim regarding invention of the Christmas Tree is by Wilfred H. "W.H."
 David, Jr., founder of the Pel State Timing Association in Lafayette, Louisiana.
 He created the first Christmas Tree sometime in the late 1950s and sold the rights a few years later to Chrondek Corporation for mass production.
 The naming apparently came from the use of small glass Christmas tree lights David used for his miniature prototype.

-Regardless of the actual inventor(s), the Christmas Tree and timing system is a marvel in drag racing history.